mdn/content/files/en-us/web/api/element/index.md

 - {{DOMxRef("Element.replaceWith()")}}
   - : Replaces the element in the children list of its parent with a set of {{domxref("Node")}} or {{domxref("DOMString")}} objects.
 - {{DOMxRef("Element.requestFullscreen()")}} {{Experimental_Inline}}
-  - : Asynchronously asks the browser to make the element full-screen.
+  - : Asynchronously asks the browser to make the element fullscreen.
 - {{DOMxRef("Element.requestPointerLock()")}} {{Experimental_Inline}}
   - : Allows to asynchronously ask for the pointer to be locked on the given element.
 - {{domxref("Element.scroll()")}}